 I arrived in Budapest at 6 AM off a night train from Timisoara, Romania.
 It was the first night train I’ve taken in my travels (and one of the first trains outside Italy as I mostly favor the cheaper option of buses).
 First I didn’t realize I had an assigned seat, and it turned out I accidentally chose the private room of the conductor, which he wasn’t happy about.
 Then I found my room and the three people already in it.
 The six seats opened up to make three beds for the four of us to squeeze into.
 I slept decently and I think the Hungarian border guard was humored when I managed to give him my passport while to all intents and purposes fully asleep.

-On the train ride the charging port on my tablet somehow broke, and the battery was already drained.
+On the train ride, the charging port on my tablet somehow broke, and the battery was already drained.
 Upon arrival, I was a little lost in a town I had failed to plan ahead for.
-I pulled out my last resort, a six-year-old cracked Ipod, and stood outside Burger King using their wifi to find a hostel to check into and Samsung store to repair my tablet.
-I then walked the several kilometers to the store first, skipping the public transport which I later found was very cheap and simple, only to be told that I would need to stay in Budapest for three working days to get my tablet fixed under the warranty.
+I pulled out my last resort, a six-year-old cracked iPod, and stood outside Burger King using their wifi to find a hostel to check into and Samsung store to repair my tablet.
+I then walked several kilometers to the store, skipping the public transport which I later found was very cheap and simple, only to be told that I would need to stay in Budapest for three working days to get my tablet fixed under the warranty.
 I already had plans to move on to Bratislava sooner than that, so I said no and headed to the hostel.

 The hostel I checked into was West Side Hostel.
 There are over 100 hostels in Budapest to choose from, in addition to budget hotels, apartments and campsites.
 West Side wasn’t one of the best hostels in town, but it’s one of the cheapest at €10 a night.
 In a town that’s relatively small, almost every hostel is in a good location, and the local transport as mentioned is broad and cheap.